Step 1 Visas & Immigration

 Visa Costs

 You need to take into consideration that all visas have a certain cost.
 It is possible to apply for any of the visas yourself.
 It is generally less expensive applying directly online, than submitting a paper application.
-Visas can cost from $246 for a visitor visa, to $530 for an Expression of Interest or $3310 for Residence.
-These fees vary from time to time.
-Here are the current processing times.

 Your agent or lawyer will also charge you for the work done in putting together the application.
 This can sometimes be a considerable volume of work, and agents don’t work for nothing.